 The acquisition of EGEN was accounted for under the acquisition method of accounting which required the Company to perform an allocation of the purchase price to the assets acquired and liabilities assumed.
-The fair value of the consideration transferred for the acquisition is approximately \$27.6 million determined as follows:
+The fair value of the consideration transferred for the acquisition was approximately \$27.6 million.
+Under the acquisition method of accounting, the total purchase price was allocated to EGEN's net tangible and intangible assets and liabilities based on their estimated fair values as of the acquisition date.
+The following table summarizes the fair values of these assets acquired and liabilities assumed related to the acquisition.